 3. Sony a6000 Charger + Batteries | RAVPower Dual Batteries + charger

 We all know that the Sony a6000, like many mirrorless cameras, has a less than optimal battery life.
 The most you’ll get out of it is around 360 shots, and that’s being super conservative with your battery usage.

 To add insult to injury, the Sony a6000 itself comes with just a USB charging cable, making it impossible to charge your camera’s batteries without tying up your camera at the same time.
-That’s why a stash of extra batteries (and a way to charge them!) is one of the most important Sony a6000 accessories.
+That’s why a stash of extra batteries (and a way to charge them!) is one of the best Sony a6000 accessories.

 Our choice?
 The RAVPower dual battery charger.
-Not only does it provide dual battery charging separate from your camera, it also comes with two batteries made precisely for the Sony a6000.
+Not only does it provide dual battery charging separate from your camera, but it also comes with two batteries made precisely for the Sony a6000.

 There’s also an extra USB slot on the side, so you can charge your phone at the same time.